bleachbit/docs/_posts/2015-09-25-frequently-asked-questions.md

 **Q: Why do I see permissions denied errors on Linux?**
 A: If you are trying to clean the system (localizations, APT, or Yum), run BleachBit with root permissions by choosing the menu option "BleachBit as Administrator" _or_ using <tt>sudo</tt> on the command line.

+**Q: Why do I see permission denied errors on Windows?**
+This happens when cleaning certain files, such as Windows system logs under ``c:\windows``.
+A: When you first launch BleachBit it should prompt you with the User Access Control dialog, which asks, "Do you want to allow the following program to make changes to this computer."
+Answer *Yes* to grant BleachBit the privileges to modify all files.

 **Q: On Linux do I need to run BleachBit both as a normal user and as an administrator?**
 A: It depends how your system elevates privileges.
 Linux has various tools (for example, kdesudo, gksudo sudo, and su-to-root) with various options to elevate to root (administrator) privileges, and they create basically two different situations.